Statistics Definitions > Jackknife Estimator

 The jackknife (“leave one out”) can be used to reduce bias and estimate standard errors.
 It is an alternative to the bootstrap method.

-- The bootstrap involves sampling with replacement, while the jackknife involves sampling without replacement.
+- The bootstrap involves sampling with replacement many times, while the jackknife systematically leaves out an observation (or a small number of observations) at a time.
+This effectively involves sampling without replacement.

-- The bootstrap tends to be more computationally intensive.
+- The bootstrap tends to be more computationally intensive in practical use because it usually involves a large number of resamples.

-- The jackknife’s estimated standard error tends to be larger than bootstrap resampling.
+- The jackknife’s estimated standard error is often observed to be larger (more conservative) than bootstrap resampling.

 Overview of the Jackknife Procedure